Towards Human Computable Passwords: Introduction

 Our lower bound for statistical adversaries is based on the {\em statistical dimension} of the distribution over challenge-response pairs induced by $f$ and $\sigma$.
 We stress that our analysis of the statistical dimension applies to arbitrary functions $f:\mathbb{Z}_d^k\rightarrow\mathbb{Z}_d$, not just to functions that are easy for humans to compute.
 Our analysis of the statistical dimension generalizes recent results of Feldman et al. \cite{feldman2013complexity} for binary predicates and may be of independent interest.
+While the analysis is similar at a high level, we stress that our proofs do require some new ideas.
 Because our function $f$ is not a binary predicate we cannot use the Walsh basis functions to express the Fourier decomposition of $f$ and analyze the statistical dimension of our distribution over challenge-response pairs as Feldman et al. \cite{feldman2013complexity} do.
 Instead, we use a generalized set of Fourier basis functions to take the Fourier decomposition of $f$, and we apply the general hypercontractivity theorem \cite{o2007analysis} to obtain our bounds on the statistical dimension.

-We complete the proof of Theorem \ref{thm:UFRCASecure} in Section \ref{sec:SecurityAnalysis} by proving that forging passwords and approximately recovering the secret mapping are equivalent problems for a broad class of human computable password schemes, including $f_{k_1,k_2}$.
+We complete the proof of Theorem \ref{thm:UFRCASecure} in Section \ref{sec:SecurityAnalysis} by proving that forging passwords and approximately recovering the secret mapping are equivalent problems for a broad class of human computable password schemes, including our candidate family $f_{k_1,k_2}$.
 This result implies that any adversary who can predict the response $f(C)$ to a random challenge $C$ with better accuracy than random guessing can be used as a blackbox to approximately recover the secret mapping.

 \cut{ These results imply that any statistical adversary needs to see at least $\tilde{\Omega}\paren{n^{r(f)/2}}$ challenge-response pairs before he can accurately forge passwords. } \cut{ In particular techniques like Expectation Maximization\cite{dempster1977maximum}, local search, MCMC optimization\cite{gelfand1990sampling}, first and second order methods for convex optimization, PCA, ICA, k-means can be modeled as a statistical algorithm --- see \cite{blum2005practical} and \cite{chu2007map} for proofs.}